-Phil Sharp became president of Resources for the Future (RFF) on September 1, 2005.
-His career in public service includes 10 terms as a member of the US House of Representatives from Indiana, and a lengthy appointment on the faculty of the John F. Kennedy School of Government and the Institute of Politics at Harvard University.
+Phil Sharp is a Senior Advisor at RFF.
+Previously, he served as the president of RFF from 2005 until his retirement in 2016.
+His career in public service includes 10 terms as a member of the US House of Representatives from Indiana and a lengthy appointment on the faculty of the John F. Kennedy School of Government and the Institute of Politics at Harvard University.

 Prior to his service in Congress from 1975 to 1995, Sharp taught political science at Ball State University from 1969 to 1974.
 Following his decision not to seek an eleventh consecutive term in the House, Sharp joined Harvard's Kennedy School, where he was a lecturer in public policy from 1995 to 2001.
 He served as director of Harvard's Institute of Politics from 1995 to 1998 and again from 2004 until August 2005.
 He also was a senior research fellow in the Environmental and Natural Resources Program from 2001 to 2003.